beagleboard/linux/Documentation/driver-api/media/mc-core.rst

 :c:func:`media_graph_walk_start()`

-The graph structure, provided by the caller, is initialized to start graph traversal at the given entity.
+The graph structure, provided by the caller, is initialized to start graph traversal at the given pad in an entity.

 Drivers can then retrieve the next entity by calling :c:func:`media_graph_walk_next()`